 In the United States and Japan, most video is shot at 29.97 frames per second (fps); in Europe, most video is shot at 25 fps.
 Film is shot at 24 fps.

-Choose a video encoding preset that matches the fps rate of your master video file.
-For example, if your master video is 25 fps, choose an encoding preset with 25 fps.
-By default, all custom encoding uses the master video file’s fps.
+Choose a video encoding preset that matches the fps rate of your primary video file.
+For example, if your primary video is 25 fps, choose an encoding preset with 25 fps.
+By default, all custom encoding uses the primary video file’s fps.
 For this reason, you do not need to explicitly specify the fps setting when you create a video encoding preset.

 For optimal results, select encoding dimensions such that the source video is a whole multiple of all your encoded videos.